SkafteNicki/dtu_mlops/s7_deployment/ml_deployment.md

 2. You are in principal free to serve any model you like, but we recommend to just use a [torchvision](https://pytorch.org/vision/stable/index.html) model as in the ONNX exercises.
 Write your first service in `BentoML` that serves a model of your choice.
-Afterwards, serve the model and check that it works as expected.
+We recommend experimenting with providing [input/output as tensors](https://docs.bentoml.com/en/latest/guides/iotypes.html) because bentoml supports this nativly.
+Secondly, write a client that can send a request to the service and print the result.
+Here we recommend using the build in [bentoml.SyncHTTPClient](https://docs.bentoml.com/en/latest/reference/client.html).

     ??? success "Solution"

         The following implements a simple BentoML service that serves a ONNX resnet18 model.
+The service expects the both input and output to be numpy arrays.

         ```python linenums="1" title="bentoml_service.py"
         --8<-- "s7_deployment/exercise_files/bentoml_service.py"
         ```

-        which can then be served using the following command
+        The service can be served using the following command

         ```bash
-        bentoml serve service:MyService
+        bentoml serve bentoml_service:ImageClassifierService
         ```

-        To test that the service works the following code shipped with the service can be used
+        To test that the service works the following client can be used

         ```python linenums="1" title="bentoml_client.py"
-        --8<-- "s7_deployment/exercise_files/bentoml_service.py"
+        --8<-- "s7_deployment/exercise_files/bentoml_client.py"
         ```

 3. We are now going to look at features very `BentoML` really sets itself apart from `FastAPI`.
 The first is